|

 for one year pursuing their own direction as a painter or sculptor, freed

 from the necessity to seek outside employment.
-The award cannot be used

 2. Painting and Sculpture